lidq92/VSFA/Readme.md

 ```

 #### Reproduced results
-We set seeds for the random generators and re-run the experiments on the same ten splits.
-(The results may be still not the same among different version of PyTorch.
-See [randomness@Pytorch Docs](https://pytorch.org/docs/stable/notes/randomness.html))
+We set seeds for the random generators and re-run the experiments on the same ten splits, i.e., the first 10 splits (`exp_id=0~9`).
+The results may be still not the same among different version of PyTorch.
+See [randomness@Pytorch Docs](https://pytorch.org/docs/stable/notes/randomness.html)

 The reproduced overall results are better than the previous results published in the paper.
 We add learning rate scheduling in the updated code.